shank-git/metal-kubes/README.md

 A subnet must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.

-Firewall Rules (Not needed on premise setup, as all nodes will be open behind your Router - DHCP)
+Firewall Rules (Not needed on premise setup, as all nodes will be open behind your DHCP server)

 An external load balancer will be used to expose the Kubernetes API Servers to remote clients, covered later.

-Kubernetes Public IP Address
-Using MAC Address, assign a static IP address that will be attached to the external load balancer fronting the Kubernetes API Servers:
+> Kubernetes Public IP Address: Using MAC Address, assign a static IP address that will be attached to the external load balancer fronting the Kubernetes API Servers.

 ### Compute Nodes